Do you want to visit the Kröller-Müller Museum? But unsure how to get to Kröller Müller Museum from Amsterdam.

-Getting to the Kroller Moller Museum from Amsterdam by car is straightforward.
-It’s an easy drive from Amsterdam.
+Getting to the Kroller Moller Museum from Amsterdam by car is easy to do.
 Take the A1 Motorway towards Amersfoort and Hengelo.
 From there, you take the Otterlo exit.
-The park and the museum will be signposted.
+The park and the museum will be signposted from there on.

-The driving distance between Amsterdam and the museum is 82 kilometers or 51 miles.
-Without traffic, it would take you 60-75 minutes.
+The driving distance between Amsterdam and the Kröller Müller museum is 82 kilometers or 51 miles.
+Without traffic, it would take you about 75 minutes.

-I recommend two websites for finding the best deals on car rentals: Rental Cars and Discovery Cars.
-I would search them both and find the best prices.
-Make sure to have full insurance since car rental companies are more difficult in Europe with damages, even smaller ones.
+Make sure to get full insurance since car rental companies are more difficult in Europe with damages, even smaller ones.
 Also, traffic is much busier than in most other places.

 When it comes to parking, you have two options.
 You can leave your car at the park entrance and continue on one of their free white bikes.
 Or you can buy a more expensive parking ticket and follow the signs to the museum’s parking lot.
 Day tickets cost around €5 for parking at the entrance and around €10 for parking inside the park.